mbm1337/BI_Exam_Project/README.md

 The demand for skills in AI, machine learning, data analysis, and creative problem-solving will rise.
 Among the workers, those who focus on developing their technical and cognitive skills will be more prepared to thrive in an AI-driven job market.

+The project analyzes the risks that AI-driven automation can pose to jobs within various industries.
+Through the use of the "AI-powered Job Market Insights" dataset, the project tries to answer what jobs are at risk from automation, what the impact of automation across industries is, and what skills will be relevant or grow in demand.
+The solution expected will guide job seekers, employers, and policymakers on how to navigate through challenges and opportunities brought about by AI.
+The impact will be felt among workers as it will help them future-proof their careers through reskilling, while among businesses, it aids in strategic workforce planning.